The Life of Elon Musk

 "Always bear in mind that entropy is not on your side." - Elon Musk

-But tenacity prevailed, and a fourth launch at the end of 2008 saw Falcon 1 make a successful round-trip to orbit, some 480km above Earth.
+Relief came when a fourth launch saw the Falcon make a successful round-trip to orbit, 480km above Earth.
 Confidence was restored.
-SpaceX began developing larger orbital rockets, and NASA locked down Musk's Dragon spacecraft to start transporting astronauts to the International Space Station.
+SpaceX began developing larger orbital rockets, and NASA locked down the Dragon spacecraft to ferry astronauts to and from the International Space Station.

-In 2024, the Starship will take people to the Moon as part of NASA's Artemis program, set to build a base camp on the surface and the Gateway depot in lunar orbit.
-The Moon project is built with three goals: scientific discovery, economic payoff, and inspiration for the next generation of astronauts.
+The Starship made its first successful orbital flight in April 2023.
+Ongoing test flights now help SpaceX engineers refine the technology so it can start moving real payloads in short order.
+It will be used to put more Starlinks in orbit, as well as taking cargo and people to the Moon from late 2024, as part of NASA's Artemis program.
+With the help of SpaceX, NASA will build a base camp on the Moon's surface and a Gateway depot in lunar orbit.
+The project is built with three goals in mind: scientific discovery, economic payoff through helium mining, and inspiration for the next generation of astronauts.

 That's a wild thought.
-And while we're getting our heads around a dozen astronauts poking around on Mars, Musk is planning to seed the alien planet with a permanent, self-sustaining population—a city, even.
+Just as we're getting our heads around the idea of a few dozen astronauts poking around on Mars, Elon Musk is planning to seed the alien planet with a permanent, self-sustaining population.

-"Excluding organic growth [he's talking babies on Mars], if you could take 100 people at a time, you would need 10,000 trips to get to a million people." - Elon Musk
+"Excluding organic growth [that's babies on Mars], if you could take 100 people at a time, you would need 10,000 trips to get to a million people." - Elon Musk

 To speed up the global transition to electric cars, Tesla sells its electric powertrain components and has opened up the patents to other car manufacturers.
 The goal is to break our addiction with petrol-guzzling autos, with Musk strongly in favour of a tax on carbon dioxide emissions.